 Hallucinations do not cause people to change or create new beliefs.
 The fact that many people chose to believe in Jesus, after talking with Him and touching His wounds, also helps to refute this theory.
 Hallucinations are an individual event.
 If 500 people have the same hallucination, that’s a bigger miracle than the resurrection.

-Cross this resurrection theory off the list of possibility.
+We can cross this resurrection theory off the list of possibility as well.

 The Conspiracy Theory